sindresorhus/sindresorhus.github.com/data/apps/any-text.md

 #### The widget does not show the text after restarting the device, before unlocking it

-This is an iOS limitation and out of my control.
+This is an iOS limitation and is out of my control.
 It shows a placeholder until the first unlock.

 #### Why is this free without ads?